daniel-m-carvalho/daniel-m-carvalho/README.md

 <br clear="both">

-<p align="left">👾 Creating bugs since 2020!<br>📚 I'm currently learning how to be a software engenier!<br>🎯 Goals: Learn a litle of every area of interest!<br>🎲 Fun fact: I still don't know wich area is my favorite!<br>📫 How to reach me: danielmartinhodecarvalho@gmail.com </p>
+<p align="left">👾 Creating bugs since 2020!<br>📚 I'm currently learning how to be a software engineer!<br>🎯 Goals: Learn a litle of every area of interest!<br>🎲 Fun fact: I still don't know wich area is my favorite!<br>📫 How to reach me: danielmartinhodecarvalho@gmail.com </p>

 ###